How to scarify a lawn

 Scarifying tools

 In return for regular care and removal of moss, weeds, and thatch, your lawn will reward you with strong, beautiful green growth.
-Let one of our cordless or petrol-driven lawn aerators make your task much easier – you will particularly feel the benefit if you have heavy soil or a lot of thatch in your lawn.
+Let one of our cordless or petrol-driven lawn scarifiers make your task much easier – you will particularly feel the benefit if you have heavy soil or a lot of thatch in your lawn.
 Manual scarification tools are also available if you are willing to put in some extra work.

 How does a scarifier work?